The most beautiful snowdrops in the world: types, photos. Snowdrop - the first breath of spring What snowdrops look like photos

 Greek snowdrop

-Greek snowdrop (Galanthus graecus) grows in the forest foothills of Greece, Romania and Bulgaria.
+Greek snowdrop (Galanthus graecus) grows in the forested foothills of Greece, Romania and Bulgaria.

-The bulb of the plant is oblong, up to 15 mm long and up to 10 mm in diameter.
-The leaves are bluish-green, up to 8 cm long and up to 8 mm wide, the leaf plate is wavy.
+The plant bulb is oblong, up to 15 mm long and up to 10 mm in diameter.
+The leaves are bluish-green, up to 8 cm long and up to 8 mm wide, the leaf blade is wavy.
 The peduncle grows up to 8-9 cm, the wing is about 3 cm.
-The outer narrow tepals reach 25 mm in length, the inner ones are half as much.
+The outer narrow leaves of the perianth reach 25 mm in length, the inner ones are half as much.

 Flowering begins in April and lasts up to 15 days.
 Reproduction is vegetative.

 Important!
-Snowdrop bulbs require prompt planting within 12-18 hours after digging, because outside the ground they quickly dry and die.
+Snowdrop bulbs require prompt planting within 12-18 hours after digging, since outside the ground they quickly dry out and die.

-Bulb - 20-30 mm long and 15-25 mm in diameter, leaves are dull green in color, up to 9 cm long before flowering and grow up to 20 cm after it.
-The peduncle reaches a height of up to 22 cm, the wing is 2.5-4 cm.
-The outer tepals are concave, lanceolate, up to 25 mm long.
+The bulb is 20-30 mm long and 15-25 mm in diameter, the leaves are dull green in color, up to 9 cm long before flowering and grow up to 20 cm after it.
+The peduncle reaches a height of up to 22 cm, the wing - 2.5-4 cm.
+The outer leaves of the perianth are concave, lanceolate, up to 25 mm long.
 The inner leaves are wedge-shaped, up to 12 mm long, have a green spot that occupies half the area of the leaf.
 Flowering occurs in April.

 Was this article helpful?